Kavithma-Thushal/Simple-POS-BackEnd-SpringBoot/README.md

-# 🌟 Simple POS BackEnd - Spring Boot 🌟
+# 🌟 Simple POS BackEnd - SpringBoot 🌟

 The Simple POS BackEnd is a robust and efficient backend system designed to support a Point of Sale (POS) application.
 Built with the Spring Boot framework, this backend provides essential functionalities for managing customers, item